 Another benefit of getting a certification is that it could help increase your pay.
 PayScale provided Monster with the best certifications and the differences they made in annual pay.
 Most jobs saw a 25% increase in pay, which is an amount that makes acquiring a certification worthwhile.

 You may also need to develop other closely related skills such as how to use a CMS system like WordPress.
-If you produce any documents or projects while practicing, use a project management timeline to help you create a structure, allocate time limits for each task, and track milestones.
-This is not only a way to stay organized but it could also impress employers.
+If you produce any documents or projects while practising, use a project management timeline to help you create a structure, allocate time limits for each task, and track milestones.
+This is not only a way to stay organized, but it could also impress employers.

 Aside from developing technical skills, don’t forget to work on developing your soft skills too.
 Knowing how to communicate, deliver presentations, or handle stress will always be useful.
-Some employers even value these skills more highly than certain hard skills as hard skills can always be taught, but soft skills are more innate.
+Some employers even value these skills more highly than certain hard skills as hard skills can always be taught, but soft skills are more innate in job search.